-In March, New York legalized cannabis, making it one of a handful of states that have decided to legalize recreational marijuana just this year.
+In the past couple of years, dozens of states that have decided to legalize recreational marijuana.
 Cannabis, including medicinal and recreational, is legal in more states than illegal now, which means more state-regulated grow operations are popping up around the country.

-Researchers across the country, including at the University of California Berkeley’s Cannabis Research Center, are interested in examining how cannabis cultivation impacts the land and environment.
-Ariani Wartenberg, a postdoctoral fellow at UC Berkeley, is an author of a recent article that reviewed all studies that have looked at the environmental impacts of cannabis.
+Researchers across the country, including at the University of California Berkeley’s Cannabis Research Center, are interested in examining how cannabis cultivation impacts the sustainability, land, and the environment.
+Ariani Wartenberg, a postdoctoral fellow at UC Berkeley, is an author of a 2021 article that reviewed all studies that have looked at the environmental impacts of cannabis.
 “I was surprised, actually, at how few I found.
 I expected there would be more,” Wartenberg says of the studies they were able to include in the review paper.

 [Related: Can you overdose on weed?]